mavlink/qgc-user-guide/en/FlyView/FlyView.md

    - Select and drag the central marker to move the orbit location.
    - Select and drag the dot on the outer circle to change the orbit radius
-1. When you're ready, drag the slider to start the operation (or click the cross to cancel it).
+1. When you're ready, drag the slider to start the operation (or press the **X** icon to cancel it).

 ### Pause